NCEMS/energetic-origins-of-PPI-connectivity/0-download-inputs/README.md

 ### Download input files used by downstream pipeline steps

-To setup a conda environment with Snakemake, run the command

-`conda create --name snakemake -c bioconda -y snakemake`

-followed by the command

-`conda activate snakemake`

-You can then run the pipeline by entering the command `snakemake`

-This pipeline handles the downloading of required files to `data-files/`:
+This section of the pipeline handles the download of required files to `data-files/`:

 * orf_trans.fasta - SGD yeast open reading frames
 * UP000002311_559292_YEAST_v4.tar - AlphaFold2 structure predictions for the yeast proteome